Fastiraz/gosint/README.md

 ```

 In this example, the 7Cups URL returned a successful response with a status code of 200, while the 8tracks and 9GAG URLs both returned a client error with a status code of 404.

-You can save this markdown text to a file with a `.md` extension (e.g. `README.md`) and add it to your GitHub repository.
-Be sure to customize it to your own script and include any relevant information such as dependencies, installation instructions, or usage examples.